 Call 0300 790 6143.
 This number is for transferring or cancelling a standard paid licence.
 Lines are open Monday to Friday, 8:30am to 6:30pm, and Saturday 8:30am to 5pm.
 Calls are charged at standard national rates and are included in most mobile and landline call packages.

-If the deceased held a free TV Licence (for being over 75 and receiving Pension Credit), call 0300 790 6117 instead – this is the dedicated free licence line.
+If the deceased held a free TV Licence (for being aged 75 or over and receiving Pension Credit), call 0300 790 6117 instead – this is the dedicated free licence line.

 When you call, have the following to hand: